Start Milepost: 2145.8 Time: 6:58

 The last two approach days give me something of a rest given that the days lately have been long in mileage and hours.

 Back to hiking.
-I met Joanie at Wadleigh Stream lean to.
-Her picture is nearby along with some creatures not often seen on the AT – goats.
-The goats carried their own oats.
+I met Joanie at Wadleigh Stream lean-to.
+Her picture is nearby along with some creatures not often seen on the AT – goats who The goats carried their own oats.
 Joanie is a friend of PAM’s who will be along in a few days.
 Joanie will place a meal bucket at a designated spot so PAM did not have to carry them all from Monson.

 I lost my AWOL charts today.
 When I noted them missing while taking with another hiker I dropped my pack and ran back for them.
 It was roughly a mile round trip.
 I never saw the other hiker again!

 There are so few chart pages left that they don’t keep shape as I stuff them inside a Ziploc baggie and then into a cargo pocket of my shorts.
 That and my failure to Velcro the pocket flap allowed them to slip out.
 Scamper told me not to lose my charts again after I did so entering Shenandoah NP.
 I aim to please her.